 The effects of linkage disequilibrium

 We demonstrated that gene expression data, through the construction of co-expression networks, can be used as an effective basis for prioritizing causal genes from GWAS.
-Our approach addresses a challenging bottleneck in the process of translating large sets of statistically associated loci into shorter lists based on a more mechanistic understandings of these traits.
-Marker SNPs identified by a GWAS provide an initial lead on a region of interest, but due to linkage disequilibrium, the candidate region can be quite broad and implicate many potentially causal genes.
-In addition to LD, many SNPs identified by GWAS studies lie in regulatory regions quite far from their target genes (Clark et al. 2006; Castelletti et al. 2014; Louwers et al. 2009).
-Additionally, factors such as bias due to cis- co-expression and different co-expression metrics and networks, and network parameters need to be considered in order to identify co-expression signal.
+Our approach addresses a challenging bottleneck in the process of translating large sets of statistically associated loci into shorter lists based on mechanistic understandings of these traits.
+Marker SNPs identified by a GWA study provide an initial lead on a region of interest, but due to linkage disequilibrium, the candidate region can be quite broad and implicate many potentially causal genes.
+In addition to LD, many SNPs identified by GWAS studies lie in regulatory regions far from their target genes (Clark et al. 2006; Castelletti et al. 2014; Louwers et al. 2009).
+Additionally, factors such as bias due to cis- co-expression, as well as different co-expression metrics and networks, need to be considered to identify co-expression signal.

-These factors can result in a very large (upwards of 57% of all genes here) and ambiguous set of candidate genes.
-A common approach to interpreting such a locus is through manual inspection of the genome region of interest with a goal of identifying candidate genes whose function is consistent with the phenotype of interest, which can introduce bias in the discovery process and necessarily ignores uncharacterized genes.
-For non-human and non-model species, like maize, this manual approach is especially ineffective because the large majority of the genome remains functionally uncharacterized.
-Our approach leverages the orthogonal use of gene expression data, which can now be readily collected for most species of interest, to add an unbiased layer of relevant biological context to the interpretation of GWAS data and the prioritization of potentially causal variants for further experimental validation.
+These factors can result in a very large (upwards of 57% of all genes here) and ambiguous set of candidate genes, even where a locus is identified solely by GWAS.
+A common approach to interpreting such a locus is through manual inspection of the genome region of interest with a goal of identifying candidate genes whose function is consistent with the phenotype of interest, which can introduce bias in the discovery process and completely ignores uncharacterized genes.
+For non-human and non-model species like maize, this situation is especially challenging because most of these organisms’ genomes remain functionally uncharacterized.
+Our approach leverages the orthogonal use of gene expression data, which can be readily collected for most species of interest, to add an important interpretation and prioritization filter to the output of a GWA study with additional experimental evidence used to rank plausible candidate genes based on this second logical filter.

-We demonstrate that Camoco was able to identify subsets of genes that were linked to candidate SNPs and also exhibit strong co-expression with genes near other candidate SNPs.
-The resulting prioritized gene sets (HPO genes) represent co-regulated genes that can potentially be used to infer a broader biological process in which genetic variation can affect the phenotype of interest.
-Indeed, using Camoco, we found strong evidence for HPO gene sets in 13 of the 17 elemental accumulation phenotypes we examined (with 5 or more HPO genes).
+We demonstrate that Camoco successfully identified subsets of genes linked to candidate SNPs that also exhibit strong co-expression with genes near other candidate SNPs.
+The resulting gene sets (HPO genes) reflect groups of co-regulated genes that can be used to infer broader biological processes where genetic variation affects the phenotype of interest.
+Indeed, using Camoco, we found strong evidence for HPO gene sets in 13 of 17 of our examined elemental accumulation phenotypes (with 5 or more HPO genes).
 These high priority sets of genes represent a small fraction of the candidates implicated by the GWAS for each phenotype (see Table 3 and Table 4).
-Previous studies in maize found that while LD decays rapidly in maize (~1kb), the variance can be large due to the functional allele segregating in a small number of lines (Wallace et al. 2014).
-Additionally, Wallace et al. showed that the causal polymorphism is likely to reside in regulatory regions, that is, outside of exonic regions.
-Until we precisely understand the regulatory landscape in the species being studied, even the most powerful GWAS will identify polymorphisms that implicate genes many base pairs away.
-Here, we find that the large majority of HPO genes, which are implicated with both GWAS as well as gene expression, were often not the closest genes to the identified SNPs, and thus, would not have been identified using the common approach of prioritizing the genes closest to each marker SNP (Fig. 6).
+Importantly, the inclusion of co-expression data efficiently filtered out many of the candidates implicated only due to SNP-to-gene mapping.
+Previous studies in maize found that while LD decays rapidly in maize (~1kb), variance can be large, as the functional allele segregates in a small number of lines (Wallace et al. 2014).
+Additionally, Wallace et al. showed that causal polymorphisms are likely to reside in regulatory regions, outside of exonic regions.
+Until we precisely understand the regulatory landscape in species and lines of interest, even the most powerful GWA studies will identify polymorphisms that implicate genes many base pairs away.
+Here, we find that the large majority of HPO genes, implicated with both GWAS and gene expression, were rarely the closest genes to identified SNPs, and thus would not have been identified by simply prioritizing genes closest to each marker SNP (Fig. 6).

 Establishing performance expectations of Camoco